 “Women are bearing the brunt of the war and keeping the country together.”

-The conflict in Syria is now within its fifth year.
+The conflict in Syria is now in its eighth year.
 The conflict is linked back to breakouts of mass protests demanding freedom and justice and the Syrian government’s response to such demands.

 In February 2016 the United Nations announced the formation of the Syrian Women’s Advisory Board.
 This Board is a group of 12 Syrian women tasked with advising the United Nations special envoy overseeing the peace talks.
 UN Women called the formation of the group, which is the first-ever formal women’s advisory board to a United Nations envoy, a historic moment (UN Women, 2016; Alfred, C., 2016).
 Whilst the Board is welcome, it does not have a formal advisory role.
 Rather it is called upon by those in the main talks when they want their advice.
 It is not yet known how much this board will be consulted in the upcoming stalled peace talks.
 Once again, the terms of the talks are excluding women.